Patrick Devedjian

 Patrick Devedjian (26 August 1944 – 28 March 2020) was a French politician of the Union for a Popular Movement (UMP) party.
 A close adviser of Nicolas Sarkozy since the 1990s, he was Minister under the Prime Minister in charge of the Implementation of the Recovery Plan, a special ministerial post created for two years after the 2008 financial crisis, a tenure which commenced in December 2008.
 He was of Armenian descent.
-In the night of 28 to 29 March 2020, he died of COVID-19 during the coronavirus pandemic.
+On 28 March 2020, he died of complications from COVID-19 during the COVID-19 pandemic.

 Youth

 Devedjian was born in Fontainebleau, Seine-et-Marne.
 He was the grandson of the Armenian zoologist and Ottoman bureaucrat Karekin Deveciyan.
 His father was born in Sivas, Ottoman Empire and arrived in France after the First World War.
 Devedjian received his early education in an Armenian school in Sèvres.
 He continued his education at the Panthéon-Assas University.
 He joined the far-right group Occident in 1963, at the age of 17.
 In a 2014 interview, he stated he regretted his past membership in the organization, and that he had "never condoned any crime".
 He was admitted to the Paris Bar in 1970.
 He became a militant in the Gaullist movement in 1971 and took part in the foundation of the Rally for the Republic (RPR) party in 1976.